 - 2.1.
-National League teams ('Teams') are to be defined and agreed upon at the start of the season with a roster of nominated players.
-Nominated players are only allowed to represent their specified Team. - 2.2.
+National League teams ('Teams') are to be defined and agreed upon at the start of the season with a roster of nominated players. - 2.2.
 A list (the 'Floaters List') of 'floating' professionals eligible to represent any Team and to substitute for any nominated member of a Team will be circulated at the start of each season. - 2.3.
-In the case of a player being unavailable to play a scheduled Fixture, his or her Team must select another nominated player from said Team, or selected a player from the Floaters List.
+In the case of a player being unavailable to play a scheduled Fixture, his Team must select another nominated player from said Team, or selected a player from the Floaters List.
+If no such player is available, then a player from another team may be selected.